ShengqiChen/shengqi2_pui_hw8_spring2022/README.md

 **d.
 Using the Website**

-There is a big button on the bottom right of each page indicating next page on click.
-There is also a button for switching between day and night modes right under the next page button.
-On the top navigation bar, there are "select by store brands", "select by grocery type", "home", and "my favorite store list".
-By clicking "select by store brands", users can view the grocery stores in sequence.
-By clicking "select by grocery type", users can see a recommended grocery store list based on each type of grocery (e.g. meat).
-By clicking "home", the user is navigated to the home page.
-By clicking "my favorite stores", the users can see their saved stores at any time.
+- There is a big button on the bottom right of each page indicating next page on click.
+- There is also a button for switching between day and night modes right under the next page button.
+- On the top navigation bar, there are "select by store brands", "select by grocery type", "home", and "my favorite store list".
+- By clicking "select by store brands", users can view the grocery stores in sequence.
+- By clicking "select by grocery type", users can see a recommended grocery store list based on each type of grocery (e.g. meat).
+- By clicking "home", the user is navigated to the home page.
+- By clicking "my favorite stores", the users can see their saved stores at any time.
+- Also on each page, by clicking "add to my favorite stores", users can add their stores of choice to the "my favorite stores" list.

 **e.
 External Libraries**